Deutsche Kreditbank: History

-On June 21, 1990 the debits of the Staatsbank were endorsed on DKB, and DKB's shares that were owned by the Staatsbank were transferred to the Treuhandanstalt.
+On 21 June 1990 the debits of the Staatsbank were endorsed on DKB, and DKB's shares that were owned by the Staatsbank were transferred to the Treuhandanstalt.
 In the following years, the Treuhandanstalt bought the remaining shares from the founding shareholders until the beginning of 1993, when it became the sole owner of the DKB.

-The majority of the deposit-taking business (especially corporate and retail banking), as well as a number of branch buildings and locations, were taken over by Dresdner Bank and by Deutsche Bank in the course of the currency union, and ran under Dresdner Bank Kreditbank AG and Deutsche Bank Kreditbank AG until 1991.
+The majority of the deposit-taking business (especially corporate and retail banking), as well as a number of branch buildings and locations, were taken over by Dresdner Bank and by Deutsche Bank in the course of the currency union, and ran until 1993 under Dresdner Bank Kreditbank AG and Deutsche Bank Kreditbank AG until 1994.
 According to the report of the Bundesrechnungshof (Federal Audit Office), the buyers received access to the branches, the customer base, and buildings of the GDR banks for preferential prices.
 Deutsche Bank subsequently took possession of shares of DKB including 112 branch offices for 310 million marks.
-A subsidiary of Dresdner Bank paid 87,3 million Deutsche marks for 41 properties, including buildings that were formerly owned by DKB.
-A subsidiary of Deutsche Bank bought 74 properties for 164,4 million Deutsche marks.
+A subsidiary of Dresdner Bank paid 87.3 million Deutsche marks for 41 properties, including buildings that were formerly owned by DKB.
+A subsidiary of Deutsche Bank bought 74 properties for 164.4 million Deutsche marks.
 The auditors of the Bundesrechnungshof considered these "unreasonable low purchase prices".

-When the Treuhandanstalt was closed on December 31, 1994, DKB was briefly owned by the Federal Ministry of Finance until the bank was sold to BayernLB on January 31, 1995.
+When the Treuhandanstalt was closed on 31 December 1994, DKB was briefly owned by the Federal Ministry of Finance until the bank was sold to Bayerische Landesbank on 31 January 1995.

+DKB ist member of the Association of German Public Banks, Association of German Pfandbrief Banks, Bankenfachverband e.V. and Allied European Financial Market Association (AEFMA).

 Corporate structure

 The bank runs 26 branch offices throughout Germany.
 The property subsidiary DKB Grund Gmbh is based in 15 of these locations.

-On January 1, 2008 DKB took over the Miles & More-Credit Card which was previously issued by BayernLB in cooperation with Lufthansa.
+On 1 January 2008 DKB took over the Miles & More-Credit Card which was previously issued by BayernLB in cooperation with Lufthansa.

 At the end of March 2012 DKB Immobilien AG was sold to TAG Immobilien AG.

-Since June 14, 2015 SKG Bank has no longer been an independent stock company, but a branch and brand of DKB.
+Since 14 June 2015 SKG Bank has no longer been an independent stock company, but a branch and brand of DKB.

 Issuer

-DKB regularly issues its own stocks on the capital market.
-In 2016 the volume of the shares on the market amounted to 10 billion Euro.
+DKB regularly issues its own bonds and covered bonds on the capital market.
+In 2016 the volume of the bonds on the market amounted to 10 billion Euro.
 The rating agency Moody's Corporation rated DKB's bonds Aaa, and its naked bonds A2.
 In 2016 DKB issued its first so-called Green Bond with a volume of 500 million Euro.
 This bond was positively rated by the sustainability rating agency oekom research (Second Party Opinion).
 In addition, the DKB Green Bond received a certification label from the Climate Bond Initiative (CBI).